NetLog-IDS/infrastructure/README.md

 ## How to run and test the system

-Please loom at end-to-end-testing repository on [this link](https://github.com/NetLog-IDS/end-to-end-testing)
+Please look at end-to-end-testing repository on [this link](https://github.com/NetLog-IDS/end-to-end-testing)

 ## Some Useful Terraform Commands